newamericafoundation/digi-OARS/repository-structure.md

 - frontend: build using React JS in this POC is located in `/frontend`.

 ### deployment
-This folder contains deployment infrastructure files and orchestration files.
+This folder contains deployment infrastructure files and orchestration files for cloud deployment.
 1. ansible playbooks can be used to orchestrate deployments, contact admin to add your ssh to current POC deployment.
 For instance, if you want to clean up the data in the current deployment, follow these steps (you need to install ansible on cmd line first):
 ```